phoenixframework/phoenix_live_view/guides/client/uploads-external.md

 end
 ```

-Here, we implemented a `presign_upload/2` function, which we passed as a captured anonymous
+Here, we implemented a `presign_upload/2` function, which we
-function to `:external`.
-Next, we used `ExAws.S3` to generate a presigned URL for the
+passed as a captured anonymous function to `:external`.
+Next,
+we generate a pre-signed URL for the upload.
+Lastly, we return
-upload.
-Lastly, we return our `:ok` result, with a payload of metadata for the client,
+our `:ok` result, with a payload of metadata for the client,
 along with our unchanged socket.
-The metadata *must* contain the `:uploader` key,
+The metadata *must* contain
-specifying the name of the JavaScript client-side uploader, in this case "S3".
+the `:uploader` key, specifying the name of the JavaScript
+client-side uploader, in this case `"S3"`.

-To complete the flow, we can implement our `S3` client uploader and tell the
+To complete the flow, we can implement our `S3` client
-`LiveSocket` where to find it:
+uploader and tell the `LiveSocket` where to find it:

 ```js
 let Uploaders = {}